NEW: National airline announces airport will be closed until July 17

 Brigades from the Zintan militia have controlled the airport since the Libyan civil war in 2011.
 Other militias have tried to wrest control of the airport from the Zintan brigades for years.

 Armed vehicles gathered in the area overnight before fighting broke out around dawn Sunday, witnesses said.
-Nine people were killed that day and 25 others wounded, the government said.

 “The revolutionary brigades are inside Tripoli International Airport,” the Libyan Revolutionaries Operations Room, an Islamist militia in the capital, posted on its Facebook page.